nhsd-exeter/dos-integration/README.md

 ### DoS Database Connection

-The following vars are required for the project to establish a connection to the DoS database (or a replica).
+The following vars are required for the project to establish a connection to the DoS writer database (or a Reader).
 `Host, Port, Database, Username, Password, Schema` These variable will be stored in AWS Secrets Manager and will be retrieved by the project at either deployment or runtime.